Ollie Hassell-Collins

-Oliver John Hassell-Collins (born 17 January 1999) is an English professional rugby union player who primarily plays wing for London Irish in the Gallagher Premiership.
+Oliver John Hassell-Collins (born 17 January 1999) is an English professional rugby union player who primarily plays wing for Leicester Tigers in the Premiership Rugby.
 He has also represented England at international level, having made his test debut against Scotland during the 2023 Six Nations Championship.
-Hassell-Collins has previously played for clubs such as Rosslyn Park in the past.
+Hassell-Collins has previously played for Rosslyn Park, and London Irish.

-Club career
+Career

 Hassell-Collins started to play rugby as a child at local club Newbury R.F.C. where he was coached by his father prior to joining the academy of London Irish at the age of sixteen.
-On 27 October 2018 he scored a try on his club debut in a RFU Championship match against Cornish Pirates.
-At the end of that season London Irish were promoted back to the Premiership.
+In 2017 Hassell-Collins played for the England under-18 team on their tour of South Africa.